camaechi/StudentRegistration/README.md

 # StudentRegistration
-A Student Registration System developed using Java Swing and MySQL Database.
+A Student Registration System developed using Java Swing and MySQL Database